novintriantonius/YOMEN/README.md

 # FAQ

-- Fix Error Folder Session is missing
+## For Windows:
-- Make sure you open Command Prompt with Administrator Privilidge
+- Make sure you open Command Prompt with Administrator Privileges

-- Or simply double Click `RUN.bat`
+- Or simply double-click `RUN.bat` for Windows

+## For CLI users:
+- Run `run.sh` in the terminal

 # Feature